 Hadestown is a show entirely built around the concept of live color fades, and the ability to seamlessly transition from our colorful above-ground beginning, to cold and bitter winter, and finally to the hot and oppressive underworld of Hadestown.
 The RGBW Braq Cube 4C gave me an exceptionally bright unit in a small package, one that had finely tuned colors suitable for all types of skin tones, and it enabled me to replicate the same angles that the Jaws positions in London gave us.
 It was truly a killer addition to our toolbox.

-The next time you’re in New York City – go see how the would could be – go see Hadestown!
+The next time you’re in New York City – go see how the world could be – go see Hadestown!

 Bradley King is an award-winning lighting designer for theater, opera, and live performance.
 If you’d like to see more photos of his theatrical lighting design work, be sure to visit his website: bradleykingld.com.
 If you’d like to learn more about the design and metamorphosis of the Hadestown production, be sure to read the fantastic Lighting & Sound America article by David Barbour.
 Are you interested in learning more about the LED fixtures Bradley King used as footlights in Hadestown?
 Explore the Braq Cube 4C product page on the Rosco website for more information about these compact and powerful, color-mixing LED fixtures.